 - Satisfactorily completed the required courses (didactic & clinical) in the M.S.O.M.
-Degree Program as stated upon admission to the program, including the required documentation verifying the minimum number of actual treatments performed as a student intern. - Passed the 4 Modules Comprehensive Written Exam (CWE). - A completed student file. - Returned all library materials to the Institute. - Satisfied all financial obligations to the Institute. - Completed an Exit Interview with the CEO/President of the Institute. - Students who fail to complete any of the above listed graduation requirements within the established time frame policy, shall be considered as withdrawn from the program and not awarded the MSOM degree.
+Degree Program as stated upon admission to the program, including the required documentation verifying the minimum number of actual treatments performed as a student intern. - Passed the 4 stages of Learning Proficiency Examinations (LPE). - A completed student file. - Returned all library materials to the Institute. - Satisfied all financial obligations to the Institute. - Completed a Student Loan Exit Interview. - Students who fail to complete any of the above listed graduation requirements within the established time frame policy, shall be considered as withdrawn from the program.